 Non-Discrimination Policy

 Veterans sometimes get a bad rap; that’s why Disabled Veterans Affirmative Action Plans (DVAAP) exist—more on that later.
 But, unfortunately, there are plenty of people who’ve never served running around thinking we all have PTSD and will fly off the wall at any given time.
-We’re all terrified of loud noises, will freak out if we see a middle easterner, can’t stand large crowds, have night terrors, and if something sets us off, we’ll go around shooting everyone in the head.
+We’re all terrified of loud noises, will freak out if we see a Middle Easterner, can’t stand large crowds, have night terrors, and if something sets us off, we’ll go around shooting everyone in the head.
 Fortunately, this isn’t true.
 But, unfortunately, it can cause employers to be apprehensive about employing a veteran, even if we’re better qualified than the other candidates.

 Protected veterans have protection from this type of discrimination.
 We aren’t saying discrimination doesn’t happen just because some law exists saying it’s not allowed.
 If that were the case, criminals wouldn’t own guns, and they wouldn’t go shooting up schools.
-What we’re saying is, the government is attempting to help veterans make it outside of the military, and when things aren’t going according to law, we can take action.
+What we’re saying is, that the government is attempting to help veterans make it outside of the military, and when things aren’t going according to law, we can take action.

 Employers who don’t hire disabled veterans need to have an excuse other than, well, they have PTSD or, well, they’re too broken to do this job.
 They have to make reasonable accommodations for that veteran so they can work like everyone else.